 - Power of Attorney

-- Your primary abroad emergency contact
+- Your primary emergency contact (which can be your international student coordinator)

 How to Create an EAP